 The exhibits are in Japanese, English, Korean, and Chinese.
 You can also rent an audio guide (Japanese, English, Korean, Chinese, and Spanish) for 157 JPY = US$ 1,5.

 If you prefer a human guide instead of an audio guide, two volunteer guides work at the museum from 10:00 until 16:00.
 They are called “Peace Guides” and work for free.

-There are lockers at the reception of the museum, where you can store your luggage.
-And if you get hungry and just need a break and sit-down, the museum has a cafe, library, study room, and a shop.
+There are lockers at the museum’s reception, where you can store your luggage.
+And if you get hungry and just need a break and sit down, the museum has a cafe, library, study room, and a shop.